 Establish, maintain, enhance and review partnerships and community relationships that support the unique needs of FNMI students to reach their full potential.

-As a way to advise the Grand Erie District School Board that a student is of Indigenous ancestry, a student can self-identify at any time.
+As a way to advise Grand Erie that a student is of Indigenous ancestry, a student can self-identify at any time.
 The form can be completed and returned to the school's principal.

-The Native Advisory Committee represents Six Nations interests in maintaining quality educational services purchased through the Tuition Agreement and ensures that the Board is appropriately advised in matters related to the education of Six Nations pupils.
+The Six Nations Advisory Committee (SNAC) represents Six Nations interests in maintaining quality educational services purchased through the Tuition Agreement and ensures that the Board is appropriately advised in matters related to the education of Six Nations pupils.